How to Make the Most of Microsoft Teams Collaborative Tool for BusinessDonna Marie Padua

 Your Presence/Status in Teams

-Your availability, or ‘presence’ as Microsoft calls it, is published across most products in the Office 365 platform.
-In a virtual world, it’s a useful way to indicate to your colleagues whether unscheduled interruptions are invited.
-While it’s fundamentally controlled by your Outlook calendar, you can manually set your status to one of the options below:
+As Microsoft calls it, your availability, or ‘presence,’ is published across most products in the Office 365 platform.
+It’s a useful way to indicate to your colleagues whether unscheduled interruptions are invited in a virtual world.
+While your Outlook calendar fundamentally controls it, you can manually set your status to one of the options below:

 - Available – It’s recommended to use this as a default if you welcome a quick chat with a colleague